-Sven-Göran Eriksson has won 18 trophies as a manager across three countries and also managed three separate national sides – so when we had the chance to speak to him we obviously decided to talk about Manchester City…
+Sven-Goran Eriksson has won several major honours as a manager across three countries and also managed three separate national sides – so when we had the chance to speak to him we obviously decided to talk about Manchester City…

 Eriksson is best remembered in England for his five-and-a-half-year spell in charge of the national team, but the Swede also went on to manage two sides who would later win the Premier League: Manchester City and Leicester City.

-Instead he spent a season working for another Thai owner, Thaksin Shinawatra, who cited “modest ambitions [that] don’t end with domination of the world game” but himself spent less than 15 months at the club before selling it on at great profit.
+Instead, he spent a season working for another Thai owner, Thaksin Shinawatra, who cited “modest ambitions [that] don’t end with domination of the world game” but who himself spent less than 15 months at the club before selling it on at great profit.

 As is traditional with City (or at least used to be), the Shinawatra era was one of hope and excitement followed by embarrassment and humiliation.

-Initially, however, things looked promising after Shinawatra’s vision for the club had convinced Eriksson to take his first job since leaving his position as England manager a year previous.
+Initially, however, things looked promising after Shinawatra’s vision for the club had convinced Eriksson to take his first job since leaving his position as England manager a year previously.

 “I didn’t have any contact with Thaksin before he took over the club, but then an agent whose name I don’t remember said Thaksin and these people are interested in hiring me as the new manager,” Eriksson says.